Sixty Six (film)

 Sixty Six is a 2006 biographical comedy-drama film about a bar mitzvah which takes place in London on the day of the 1966 FIFA World Cup Final, based on the true life bar mitzvah of director Paul Weiland.

 Plot

 Bernie Reubens, a young Jewish boy, is about to have his bar mitzvah.
 Initially, he meticulously plans a lavish reception to upstage that of his older brother Alvie, but as the family's finances lurch from one disaster to another, the family is forced to lower Bernie's expectations and stage the bar mitzvah reception at home in North London.
 When England reaches the 1966 FIFA World Cup Final, held on the same day, most of the guests make excuses not to come to the reception so that they can watch the game.
-In the end, Bernie's father saves the day by driving Bernie to Wembley Stadium to witness the end of the match.
+In the end, Bernie's father Manny saves the day by driving Bernie to Wembley Stadium to witness the end of the match.